 For all its faults, his comment aptly demonstrates the two-way nature of dialogue.
 On the one side, responsibility falls to each reader or listener to bring their research and experience, then discern for themselves what was meant.
 In that regard, Joe has left us with a lot of work to do, if we’re motivated enough to bother.
 Yet I chose his particular comment as mere illustration – literally hundreds of others, just as brief and labour-intensive, scroll by below Naylor’s article… so much work for us to do, or else to dismiss, or perhaps to gain-say, if not insult.
 On that note, consider the other side: responsibility falls to the speaker or writer to offer substantive claims as well as the evidence that prompted them.
 In this instance, no matter the justification for offering something at all, what can a two-sentence comment add to issues as complex and long-standing as, say, Presidential politics?
 Whether or not on-line comments are democracy in action, certainly offering 42 words in two sentences struggles to promote a meaningful, substantive exchange of ideas.

-I used to liken such on-line comments to my students as standing in line, debating with others while waiting for coffee, before returning to our cars or our lives none the more informed, except perhaps annoyed by some while appreciative of others.
-With the best intentions, we might excuse them, overlooking that we’re the ones who walked out and drove away – maybe we were late for work that day.
+I used to liken such on-line comments to my students as standing in line, debating with others while waiting for coffee, before returning to our cars or our lives, none the more informed except perhaps annoyed by some while appreciative of others.
+With the best intentions, we might excuse people, overlooking that we’re the ones who walked out and drove away – maybe we were late for work that day.
 We’ve been closed-minded to the degree that we haven’t sought to reach a thorough understanding, and certainly we’ve failed to raise the level of discourse.
 Would it have been better to just say nothing, grab our coffee, and leave?

 Yes, I think so, which may not be easy to accept.
 Conversely, consider that reasoning from presumption and enthymeme is not reasoning at all.
 Further, consider that two sentences of 42 words or a few minutes spent chatting in the coffee line will barely scratch the surface.
 Who can say what motivates people to contribute so readily yet so sparsely?
 Recent times are emotional, growing more volatile, and potentially far more dangerous, as a result.
 We see in Joe’s comment, and so many others like it, that trust and respect are divisively encased in separate echo chambers.
 By virtue of us versus them, both sides are challenged to be open-minded.